A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 9) Receiving Invoices From Multiple Channels

-To avoid this you need to be organized and prioritize which invoices you pay first.
-It’s also a good idea to maintain records of paid invoices so that if an invoice comes up twice or as an adjustment due to a price decrease, you are able to easily identify which invoice was actually paid.
+To avoid this, you must be organized and prioritize which invoices you pay first.
+It’s also a good idea to maintain records of paid invoices so that if an invoice comes up twice or as an adjustment due to a price decrease, you can quickly identify which invoice was actually paid.

 10) Overpayments

 It’s a huge problem for both parties.
-The vendor will either say that you never paid them or that you already paid them, and there’s no way to prove otherwise.
+The vendor will say that you never or already paid them; there’s no way to prove otherwise.

 Now imagine how much time and money could be saved if each company kept its own payment history records.
 Each transaction would be matched up accordingly through each client’s unique identifier assigned by your business management software provider, eliminating both overpayment issues as well as late payment/no payment issues.